 Step 5: Offer Service Testing

-In order for companies to experience a proof of concept, a testing or trial period is often allowed.
-This hands-on time gives potential customers time to see how the software works, what its full capabilities are, and the value it will bring to their company.
+In order for companies to experience a proof of concept, a testing or free trial period is often allowed.
+This hands-on time lets potential customers explore the software.
+They can see how it works, its full capabilities, and the value it brings to their company.
 Trials should be designed strategically to support customers in getting to know the value of the software while also guiding them into a sale in a timely manner.
 Read more about how to determine your trial length here.

 Step 6: Have Clear Pricing & Proposal Plans